Gold Coast Titans: 2009–2010: First finals appearance

 The Titans lost a number of players for the 2010 season, including Ben Jeffery, Brenton Bowen, Chris Walker, Daniel Conn, Brett Delaney and Siosaia Vave.

-For the second year in succession the Titans qualified for the finals, finishing 4th and thereby earning a home qualifying final against the fifth-placed New Zealand Warriors.
-The Titans' 28–16 win, coupled with losses for two other top four teams, meant that the Titans earned the week off and a right to host a preliminary final at the larger Suncorp Stadium, which turned out to be its 100th ever premiership match.
+For the second year in succession the Titans qualified for the finals, finishing 4th and thereby earning a home qualifying final against the fifth-placed Warriors.
+The Titans' 28–16 win, coupled with losses for two other top four teams, meant that the Titans earned the week off and a right to host a preliminary final at the larger Lang Park, which turned out to be its 100th ever premiership match.
 The Titans lost to the resurgent Sydney Roosters, 32–6, ending their season one week short of the Grand Final.
 After 2010 the Titans finished up 4th overall in the 2010 NRL season, with Mat Rogers retiring at the conclusion of the season.

 2011–2012: The wooden spoon and player turnover

 During the off-season the Titans lost inspirational five-eighth Mat Rogers to retirement.

-To date the Titans have recorded their worst ever start to a season, losing four of their first five matches against St. George Illawarra, Melbourne, the Brisbane Broncos and North Queensland by scorelines of 16–25, 16–38, 10–12 and 16–20 respectively.
+To date the Titans have recorded their worst-ever start to a season, losing four of their first five matches against St. George Illawarra, Melbourne, the Brisbane Broncos and North Queensland by scorelines of 16–25, 16–38, 10–12 and 16–20, respectively.
 They never recovered from their horror start to the year only winning 6 games all year which is their worst season to date finishing on 16 points and receiving the wooden spoon.

-The Titans signed seven new players for the 2012 season including former Australian and NSW representative Jamal Idris and current QLD representative Nate Myles former Cronulla Sharks prop Luke Douglas They also lost key foundation players such as Preston Campbell, Anthony Laffranchi, Nathan Friend and Mat Rogers.
+The Titans signed seven new players for the 2012 season including former Australian and NSW representative Jamal Idris and current QLD representative Nate Myles former Cronulla-Sutherland Sharks prop Luke Douglas They also lost key foundation players such as Preston Campbell, Anthony Laffranchi, Nathan Friend and Mat Rogers.

 The club started their 2012 with an impressive 18–0 win over the North Queensland Cowboys away from home.
-However, the success was very short lived, losing the next 5 in a row, 4 of which were at home.
-Round 7 saw Aidan Sezer make his NRL Debut Against the Manly Sea Eagles at Brookvale Oval.
-The Titans produced a 26-14 upset, with Sezer scoring in his debut.
-Debutant for the Titans Jamal Idris coughing up 2 tries in the round 7 match up.
+However, the success was very short-lived, losing the next five in a row, four of which were at home. round 7 saw Aidan Sezer make his NRL debut against the Manly Warringah Sea Eagles at Brookvale Oval.
+The Titans produced a 26–14 upset, with Sezer scoring in his debut.
+Debutant for the Titans Jamal Idris coughing up two tries in the round 7 match-up.
 The next two games were losses.

-From rounds 10–21, the Titans managed a mid season revival.
+From rounds 10–21, the Gold Coast side managed a mid season revival.
 In the period, the club only lost three times, with seven wins and two byes.
-The revival was not enough to push them into the finals, as they lost 4 of their last 5 matches.
+The revival was not enough to push them into the finals, as they lost four of their last five matches.

 Financial problems

-In March 2012 it was found that the Titans had fallen into $35 million debt.
+In March 2012 it was found that the Gold Coast had fallen into $35 million debt.
 The team fought wind-up proceedings in the Federal Court and managed to survive the crippling situation.
 Newly appointed CEO David May revealed that the club was debt free in 2013.